-2.40 Drawing ― Process of securing tufts by means of drawing wire.
+2.40 Drawing — Process of securing tufts by means of drawing wire.

-2.41 Entering Hole ― See 2.104.
+2.41 Entering Hole — see 2.104

-2.42 Ferrule ― Is the portion of the brush in which the filling material is securely held.
+2.42 Ferrule — Is the portion of the brush in which the filling material is securely held.
 They may be oval, rectangular or of any other shape and made of aluminium, tin, copper, plastic or of any other material.